FOSDEM/infrastructure/ansible/README.md

 Usually, you will want to limit your deployment to specific host groups:

-    ansible-playbook playbooks/site.yml --limit videobox
+    ansible-playbook playbooks/site.yml --limit video-box
-    ansible-playbook playbooks/site.yml --limit voctohost
+    ansible-playbook playbooks/site.yml --limit video-voctop
-    ansible-playbook playbooks/site.yml --limit streamer-backend
+    ansible-playbook playbooks/site.yml --limit monitor

-Note that when deploying to a local test setup, you can define ip addresses to deploy roles to in the hosts file in the root of the ansible config directory.
-If you want to test a voctop deployment for example to a machine with ip 192.168.178.30, change
+Note that when deploying to a local test setup, you override the DNS lookups by specifying an IP addresses in the Ansible hosts file.

+For example, if you want to test a voctop deployment to a machine with ip 192.168.178.30, change

-    `voctop-h1308.video.fosdem.org ansible_host=10.2.5.197`.
+    `voctop-h1308.video.fosdem.org`.

 into

     `voctop-h1308.video.fosdem.org ansible_host=192.168.178.30`

 We could consider splitting up our site.yml into multiple files, but this does